Pavel-research/type-bindings/graphMapping.md

-Let's go back to our original function `f(r:&Repository,i:*Ticket)=>(d:TicketDescription)` And then lets say that we have a way to calculate `r`, from an instance of Ticket, in this case once we have an instance of ticket we can caluclate values of all function parameters so we can build a function
+Let's go back to our original function `f(r:&Repository,i:*Ticket)=>(d:TicketDescription)` And then lets say that we have a way to calculate `r`, from an instance of Ticket, in this case once we have an instance of ticket we can caluclate values of all function parameters so we can build a function which maps instance of ticket to ticket descriptions

 `f(c:Ticket)=>(d:TicketDescription)`